ronakg/runner/README.md

   StatusCompleted
   // StatusStopped is returned when the job is stopped by the user StatusStopped
-  // StatusKilled is returned when the timeout expires and the job is killed StatusKilled
+  // StatusTimedOut is returned when the timeout expires and the job is killed StatusTimedOut
 )

 // Output defines the structure for output bytes from a job.
 Using a struct here provides